Harold Meade

-Harold W. Meade was an American murderer and suspected serial killer who bludgeoned three mentally disabled individuals to death on August 12, 1970, in New Haven, Connecticut.
+Harold W. Meade was an American mass murderer and suspected serial killer who bludgeoned three mentally disabled individuals to death on August 12, 1970, in New Haven, Connecticut.
 He was later arrested in December of the same year, and pleaded guilty to the murders in 1972.
 In addition to the three murders he was convicted of, Meade is suspected of committing several other killings in Connecticut dating back to 1969.
 Meade died from an illness in prison.

 Early life and criminal history

 Meade's father owned a gas station in Bethany, Connecticut.
 When Meade was an adult, he married his first wife, Donna Meade.
 They had two children together.
 Meade worked as a truck driver, milkman, and ice cream vendor.

 Connecticut child murders

 Meade is suspected of murdering at least four young girls in Southern Connecticut from 1969 to 1970.
 The victims were: